WireCell/wirecell.github.io/manual.md

 <a id="developer-configuration"></a>

-## Configuration from a developer point of view     :devel:
+## TODO Configuration from a developer point of view     :devel:

 For the C++ part of developing WCT components or applications the developer should refer to the [configuration section in the manual on WCT Internals](./internals.md) and the [section on configuration implementation](#component-configuration).